ankitgala11/HabitatHub/README.md

-Habitat (MERN Stack)
+**Habitat (MERN Stack)**
 Description
-This is a full-stack real estate website built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Habitat is a full-stack real estate website built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It allows users to search for properties, view property details, contact agents, and manage listings.

 Features
 User authentication and authorization
 Property search functionality
 Property listing and detail pages
 Contact form for reaching out to landlords
 User dashboard for managing listings
 Installation
 To run this project locally, follow these steps: